 A motion to quash is a request for a court to render a previous decision null or invalid.
 In copyright infringement lawsuits, motions to quash are requests to nullify a decision made by the court which allowed the plaintiff attorney to send subpoenas to the ISPs forcing them to provide the identity of one or more accused defendants.

-The first thing an accused defendant learns when reading the subpoena letter sent to him by his ISP is that:
+A motion to quash is the first legal term or so-called “tool” an accused defendant learns about when reading the subpoena letter sent to him by his ISP is that:

 1) He was implicated as a one of a small set of “John Doe” Defendants in a copyright infringement lawsuit.